 Also, you have the freedom to make customizations and work on your website the way you want.

 - Complete Freedom

-A payment processor is a third party who will handle your payments.
-They will take money from debit/credit cards of your customers.
-Since both Magento and Shopify are e-commerce platforms, they both allow you to add payment processor.
+As both Magento and Shopify are e-commerce platforms, they both allow you to add payment gateway methods.

 - Ease of payment

 - Supports more than 100 external payment processors

 - Allows you to track your money

 The process of setting up a payment processor is completely different for Magento.
 The process is slightly long although easy.
 You will have to download the extension of the payment processor you want to add to your website.